McGrapefruit/pink-quanta/content/META/Pink Quanta Theme.md

 		- `Component.DesktopOnly(Component.SiteLogo()),` is not working properly, also displayes it on mobile

-### Darkmode
+### Darkmode issues
+- [ ] Different body-font-weights for light/DarkMode, atm its too thin in lightmode
+- [ ] Different siteLogo for light/DarkMode
+- [ ] Make the darkmode the default option for new users visiting the page

 ##### Different css variables in Darkmode
-- [ ] Different body-font-weights for dark/light mode, atm its too thin in lightmode

 Havent managed to create variables besides colors that work in `custom.css` yet.
-I tied to setup a variable `fontweight` in  `/quartz/util/theme.ts` and used different values in Light/Dark theme `quartz.config.` Did not fix anything..
+I tried to setup a variable `fontweight` in  `/quartz/util/theme.ts` and used different values in Light/Dark theme `quartz.config.` Did notwork.

 ##### SiteLogo: Different versions for light/darkmode